brandizzi/input-device-indicator/README.md

 devices come from the output of `xinput list --long`, and we disable/enable them with `xinput disable`/`xinput enable`.

+## Development Tips

+If you want to change Input Device Indicator's source code, once you cloned the repository, you will need to install the dependencies:

+    $ pip install -r requirements.txt
+    $ pip install -r requirements-dev.txt

+To test the package locally, you can leverage our Makefile by invoking the `install_local` target:

+    $ make install_local

+To publish a release in the PPA, we use the `publish` target.
+Of course, you need to have the right permissions etc.

+    $ make publish

 ## Why?

 Because of this: